We’re Local People

 Outreach & Engagement Lead

-Ahmed Hussain lived in Tower Hamlets for over 30 years, and worked with third sector organisations in East London for 20 years and lives in Bow.
-Previous roles involved monitoring; evaluation, and successful delivery of grant funded projects.
+Ahmed Hussain has lived in Tower Hamlets for over 30 years, has worked with third sector organisations in East London for 20 years, and lives in Bow.
+Previous roles have involved monitoring and evaluation, and successful delivery of grant funded projects.
 He is very passionate about community work and likes to help people.
 He is very committed to family life and likes spending time with them.

 Our trustees